nygeog/mappluto_to_fgdb/README.md

-MapPluto to Esri File Geodatabase
+MapPluto (2003 to 2013) to Esri File Geodatabase
 ================

 The purpose of this script is to download the newly freely available MapPluto data, extract, merge to a File Geodatabse.